 - Toggle the “Set metered connection” option.

-4. Hide Updates
+6. Temporary Hide specific Updates

-Upon running the tool, it gives two options either to hide updates or to un-hide updates.
+- Upon running the tool, it gives two options either to hide updates or to un-hide updates.

-Click on “hide updates” to suppress updates.
+- Click on “hide updates” to suppress updates.

-The tool kinda handy when you want to stop unwanted drivers updates, defender update – eh!
+- The tool kinda handy when you want to stop unwanted drivers updates, defender update – eh!